letranloc/be.shell/README.md

 If you want to learn more about BE::Shell you should also check the [project source page](https://sourceforge.net/projects/be-shell/) and is relative wiki.
 If you want contribute to this project please use the standard git contribution method that you can find [here](http://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project) and making an appropriate pull request.

-All those works are under GNU GPLv3.
+All those works are distribute under GNU GPLv3 license.
 You can read the terms and condition to the license [here](https://github.com/Bedevil/be.shell/blob/master/LICENSE.md)

 Install [BE::Shell](http://sourceforge.net/p/be-shell/code/ci/master/tree/) or upgrade to the latest commit.